talkpython/100daysofcode-with-python-course/days/01-03-datetimes/README.md

 Work on *Bite 7 - Parsing dates from logs* for your second day of learning datetime.

+Edit: We decided to simplify Bite 7 slightly after some feedback we received from students.
+We've now removed the requirement to read in the file which should keep the Bite focused on the theme.

+Additionally, we've added another Bite that should be more appropriate for beginners.
+Unlock it here: [https://codechalleng.es/bites/promo/datetimes_starter](https://codechalleng.es/bites/promo/datetimes_starter)

 ## Day N+2: Your Turn!